Direclidine

 Direclidine (INN; developmental code names NBI-1117568, HTL-0016878) is an investigational antipsychotic drug for schizophrenia that was out-licensed from Nxera Pharma to Neurocrine Biosciences, a United States-based pharmaceutical company.
 It is an oral small molecule.

 Overview

 It is a selective muscarinic acetylcholine M_{4} receptor agonist that indirectly modulates dopamine as the basis for its putative improvement of schizophrenia.
-In April 2016, the compound was out-licensed from Nxera Pharma to Allergan, an Irish pharmaceutical company, as part of Nxera's wider muscarinic agonist portfokio.
+In April 2016, the compound was out-licensed from Nxera Pharma to Allergan, an Irish pharmaceutical company, as part of Nxera's wider muscarinic agonist portfolio.
 By September 2017, it had advanced to Phase I clinical trial for the indication of "neuropsychiatric symptoms associated with Alzheimer's disease and other dementias" Following Allergan's acquisition by AbbVie, the license was returned to Nxera in January 2021.
 In November 2021, the compound was newly out-licensed to Neurocrine Biosciences, a U.S. pharmaceutical company.
 It has been under development as a treatment for schizophrenia, and is currently in Phase III clinical trials.